jimwhite/acl2-jupyter/README.md

 ```

 Note that when the Docker container exits, the certificates for any books certified since the container was started will be lost.
 If you find yourself repeatedly needing to certify the same set of books, you can create a new Docker image based on this one.
 You can find an example Dockerfile in `examples/certified-books/Dockerfile`.

+Also note that you can run `cert.pl` in a JupyterLab terminal.

 ## Building